hchiam/please/README.md

 No speech recognition software?
 No Python?
 Just type code in your browser: https://trinket.io/python3/41bbf92052 (go to the text.txt tab to write code in Please).

+(Currently runs an old version of release v0.1.0.)

 ## B) On Your Computer (Full Version):

 1. Download this project from GitHub. https://github.com/hchiam/please/archive/master.zip --> master branch.
 Or get a different version at https://github.com/hchiam/please/releases